wetzelbe/owntracks-omlox/README.md

 * `-o`: hostname of the omlox hub, standard is localhost
 * `-r`: port of the omlox hub, standard is 8081
 * `-n`: hostname of the MQTT Broker, standard is localhost, port 1883 is used
-* `-u`: username for authentification, standard is using no authentification
+* `-u`: username for authentication, standard is using no authentication
-* `-p`: password for authentification, standard is using no authentification (password and username have to be given together, otherwise the authentification will fail)
+* `-p`: password for authentication, standard is using no authentication (password and username have to be given together, otherwise the authentication will fail)

 ## Environment Variables